How can you improve the quality of your life?

 2. Move your body

-We all know that importance of getting exercise for both our physical and mental wellbeing, but I’ll be the first to admit, it’s not always easy to do, particularly daily.
+We all know the importance of getting exercise for both our physical and mental wellbeing, but I’ll be the first to admit, it’s not always easy to do, particularly daily.

 I know it can be difficult to get to the gym or go for a run every day, but there are other things you can do to make sure you move your body.